Intern Performance Expectations

 Complete 2000 total hours.

-Complete 500 direct service hours.
+Complete 500 direct, face-to-face psychological service hours.
 Direct service includes:

 - Individual Therapy